strongdm/log-export-container/README.md

 * [Support](#support)

 ## Getting Started
 The Log Export Container is a Docker Image you can use for spinning up multiple containers.
 You could use the container via plain `docker run` command, docker-compose, k8s, among others.
-While we integrate with [quay.io](https://quay.io), you could find the docker-image under [releases](https://github.com/strongdm/log-export-container/releases)
+While we integrate with [quay.io](https://quay.io), you could find the generated docker images under [releases](https://github.com/strongdm/log-export-container/releases)

 ![image](docs/img/simple_demo.gif)